brennanmcmicking/nesemu/README.txt

 over the style guide to ensure that your code conforms. https://google.github.io/styleguide/cppguide.html

-This project requires Catch2 (v2), Boost, & GLFW
+This project requires Catch2 (v2), Boost, OpenGL, and GLFW

+=== Building + Running

+Building the main emulator program:

+1. Run CMake
+2. `./nesemu <repo-root>/vendor/out/<rom-name>.nes`
+   For example: `build/nesemu vendor/out/color_test_nosprites.nes`

+=== Caveats

+1. Some memory addresses are clear-on-read and reading them from the debugger will clear them.
+For example: reading `$2002` when the VBlank bit is set will clear the VBlank bit.
+As a result, the cartridge you're running may end up being acting in unexpected ways.